DaeSean Hamilton: College career

 Hamilton was named honorable-mention All-Big Ten from the media following his sophomore year (2015).

-Following his senior season (2017), Hamilton received All-Bowl Team honors from the Associated Press; and second-team All-Big Ten honors from the coaches, Associated Press, Phil Steele and Pro Football Focus.
+Following his senior season (2017), Hamilton received All-Bowl Team honors from the Associated Press; and second-team All-Big Ten honors from the coaches, AP, Phil Steele and Pro Football Focus.
 He was selected for the 2018 East-West Shrine Game, Reese's Senior Bowl and the NFL Scouting Combine.